 Trust me it’s easy to tell you the things to do, but often times event hosts and couples overlook the things we will discuss below.

-Top 5 Bad Things About Weddings & Events
+Top 5 Bad Things About DC Weddings and Events

 #1 They look like other events you’ve attended